2026-01-20 15:51:36

 Compute governance is the critical bottleneck for AI scaling.
 From hardware consumption to core asset, this long-undervalued path needs to be redefined.

-I have officially joined Dynamia as VP of Open Source Ecosystem / Partner, responsible for the long-term development of the company in open source, technical narrative, and AI Native Infrastructure ecosystem directions.
+I have officially joined Dynamia as Open Source Ecosystem VP, responsible for the long-term development of the company in open source, technical narrative, and AI Native Infrastructure ecosystem directions.

 I chose to join Dynamia not because it’s a company trying to “solve all AI problems,” but precisely the opposite—it’s because Dynamia focuses intensely on one unavoidable, yet long-undervalued core issue in AI Native Infrastructure: compute, especially Graphics Processing Units (GPU), are evolving from “technical resources” into infrastructure elements that require refined governance and economic management.